mkimuram/k8s-ext-connector/README.md

 3. There is an existing database server which restricts access by source IP in on-premise data center.
 New application deployed on k8s in a different cloud needs to access to the database server.

 ## How it works
 See https://github.com/kubernetes/enhancements/pull/1105#issuecomment-571694606 and https://github.com/kubernetes/enhancements/pull/1105#issuecomment-575424609 for basic ideas.
+Scripts in this repo will automatically configure iptables rules and ssh tunnels by the [API](#API).
 For multi-cloud usecases, submariner should help achieve this goal, by connecting k8s clusters.

 ## Usage